kbase/sample_service_validator_config/docs/build-and-deploy.md

 These files are used by the [Sample Service](https://github.com/kbase/sample_service) and [Sample Uploader](https://github.com/kbaseapps/sample_uploader).
 The Sample Service uses `metadata_validation.yml` to validate individual sample fields.
 The Sample Uploader uses `metadata_validation.yml` to validate sample fields, and the templates to validate sample sets of type SESAR or ENIGMA.

+Until those services are updated to use the new config distribution scheme (described below), they are also generated in their "legacy" location, which is conducted by the individual developer locally, and included directly as part of the repo.

 The second set are composed of JSON files, one of which is in JSON-Schema format.

 - `schemas.json` - field definitions provided as an array of JSON-Schema specs, one per field
 - `groups.json` - field grouping and ordering, covering all fields defined in `schemas.json`.

 These files are utilized by user interfaces, including the Sample Landing Page, Sample Set Landing Page, and the Sample Set Viewer.

 ## Prerequisites